 The Nine Arch Bridge is one of the most famous bridges in the world, and it was definitely one of the highlights of our trip.
 We watched the classic blue train drive over the majestic old stone bridge, which was absolutely amazing.

 There are so many different spots to watch the trains go by.
-Make sure you also enjoy the walk-in tea fields that lie directly below the bridge!
+Ensure you also enjoy the walk-in tea fields directly below the bridge!

 Day 11 to 12 of 3 week Sri Lanka Itinerary: Day trips from Ella